malston/tkgi-kustomize/README.md

 This repository shows an example of how to use [Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/) bases and overlays to maintain manifests for applications that need to be deployed to multiple clusters across multiple foundations.

-Bases are configurations that inherit nothing.
-Overlays are configurations that inherit from somewhere.
-Overlays can inherit from bases or from other overlays.
+Bases are kustomizations that contain common configurations.
+Overlays are kustomizations that overlay on top of bases.
+Overlays apply configurations on top of bases or on top of other overlays.

 This example has multiple bases, one per application: [bitnami-wordpress](bases/bitnami-wordpress/) and [guestbook](bases/guestbook/).
 The `bitnami-wordpress` app is a [helm chart](https://bitnami.com/stack/wordpress/helm) while the [guestbook](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-developer-ready-infrastructure-v1/GUID-6F184EC5-AFC1-4D0A-A5D5-1E31EE938438.html) app is a simple Javascript app that uses MongoDB for it's backend.